 Cape Verde has set ambitious renewable energy targets.
 The country aims to achieve 30% renewable energy in its electricity mix by 2026, with plans to exceed 50% by 2030.

-This new photovoltaic plant plays a vital role in helping the nation achieve these targets.
-Figures from the International Renewable Energy Agency (IRENA) show that Cape Verde had 26 MW of installed solar capacity by the end of 2023, up from 23 MW in 2022.
+This new plant is vital to achieving these goals.
+It adds to the 26 MW of installed solar capacity reported by the International Renewable Energy Agency (IRENA) for Cape Verde at the end of 2023, which was up from 23 MW in 2022.

-The growing investment in photovoltaic solar energy is a critical part of Cape Verde’s long-term energy strategy.
-The country is committed to reducing its carbon footprint and increasing the use of clean, renewable energy.
-With this new plant, Cape Verde is moving closer to its goal of energy independence and sustainability.
+This growing investment in solar is a critical part of Cape Verde’s long-term strategy to reduce its carbon footprint and embrace clean energy.
+With projects like the Sal Island plant, the country is moving closer to its goals of sustainability and energy independence.

 Affordable Photovoltaic Energy for Cape Verde

-The new photovoltaic plant on Sal Island marks the beginning of a new era for Cape Verde.
-As the country continues to invest in renewable energy, it is positioning itself as a leader in the global shift toward clean energy.
-With continued commitment and investment, Cape Verde will likely achieve its energy independence goals well before its 2030 target.
+The new photovoltaic plant on Sal Island signals a new era for Cape Verde.
+As the nation continues to invest in renewables, it positions itself as a leader in the global transition to clean energy.
+With this sustained commitment, Cape Verde appears on track to achieve its energy independence goals well ahead of the 2030 target.